leo90614/Mini-Ai-Pipeline/README.md

 ### Train/Test Split
-We split the dataset into **80% training** and **20% testing** using a randomized split.
+I split the dataset into **80% training** and **20% testing** using a randomized split.
-Because the dataset is balanced, this split also results in a nearly balanced test set.
+Because the dataset is balanced, this split should also result in a nearly balanced test set.

 ### Preprocessing
 Minimal preprocessing was applied, since the Transformer tokenizer handles most steps automatically: